 The Center for Cranial Base Surgery has a rich history as a leader in the treatment of these disorders through the use of modern techniques such as trans oral robotic surgery (TORS), trans nasal surgery, 3-D navigation planning, microscopic and laser techniques, and ongoing research studies and clinical trials.
 With the advent of these procedures, many of these tumors, previously inaccessible, can now be successfully treated.

 Highlights of Our Program:

 - Penn Neurosurgery performs over 500 cranial base cases per year and is nationally ranked #14 in Neurosurgery by the US News & World Report.

-Penn Medicine's world-renowned neurosurgeons, otolaryngologists, (ear, nose and throat surgeons), radiologists, pathologists, radiation oncologists and medical oncologists provide the best medical, surgical, and therapeutic approaches to cranial base surgery.
-Penn physicians bring new hope to patients through their treatments for both benign and malignant tumors in the skull base, sinuses and brain.
+- Penn Medicine's neurosurgeons, otolaryngologists, (ear, nose and throat surgeons), radiologists, pathologists, radiation oncologists and medical oncologists provide the best medical, surgical, and therapeutic approaches to cranial base surgery.
+This team approach allows us to produce high-quality results and better patient outcomes with the least-invasive methods possible.

 - Penn Medicine's physicians meet regularly at a cranial base tumor conference where each patient’s case is discussed and treatment plans are formulated.

 - Penn physicians bring new hope to patients through their treatments for both benign and malignant tumors in the skull base, sinuses and brain.
 Our surgeons are committed to achieving cures while preserving quality of life.

 The cranial base is a small, yet highly complex area at the bottom portion of the skull where every nerve that connects the brain with the rest of the body must move through.
 If you have a cranial base tumor, you may experience neurological problems such as headaches, facial pain, blurred vision, dizziness, or seizures.
 These symptoms tend to occur when the tumor has grown large enough to press against nerves or the brain.